Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Optimal weak FWER control

-The monotonicity in Proposition \ref{prop-monotonicity of optimal solution} is a desirable property since it implies that if at FWER size $\alpha_1$, we have $\delta_m(\eta_m(\alpha_1)) = 1$, then at an FWER size $\alpha_2$ with $\alpha_2 > \alpha_1$, we also have $\delta_m(\eta_m(\alpha_2)) = 1$.
-This will also be critical in proving a martingale property needed for the development of the FDR-controlling procedure.
-Further examination of the proofs of Propositions \ref{prop-properties of Nb} and \ref{prop-characterization of B alpha} and Theorem \ref{theo-existence} also reveals that, given any MDP $\mathbf{\Delta}$ whose ROC functions are nondecreasing, concave, and continuous, there exists an optimal FWER-controlling multiple decision size vector {\em specific} to this $\mathbf{\Delta}$.
-Our starting with the most powerful MDP $\mathbf{\Delta}^*$ was in order to get the optimal FWER-controlling MDF among all MDFs in $\mathcal{D}_0$.
-This observation will play an important role in extending our results to situations with composite hypotheses.
-The basic idea is to start with a {\em collection} of MDPs, find the optimal weak FWER-controlling multiple decision size vector for each MDP, then choose the best among the optimal MDFs arising from each of these MDPs.
+A question arises as to whether the optimal sizes are monotonic in $\alpha$.
+Such a property is desirable since it will imply that if at FWER size $\alpha_1$ we have $\delta_m(\eta_m(\alpha_1)) = 1$, then at an FWER size $\alpha_2$ with $\alpha_2 > \alpha_1$, we will also have $\delta_m(\eta_m(\alpha_2)) = 1$.
+This property will also be critical in proving a martingale property needed for the development of the FDR-controlling procedure.
+This issue is the content of the following proposition. \begin{prop} Assume the conditions of Theorem \ref{theo-optimal sizes}.
+Then, for each $m \in\mathcal{M}$, the mapping $\alpha\mapsto\eta_m^*(\alpha)$ is nondecreasing and continuous. \end{prop}